1941 Atlantic hurricane season: Tropical Storm One

 The first storm of the 1941 season formed on September 11 in the northern Gulf of Mexico.
 This was an abnormally late start to an Atlantic hurricane season: only on two other occasions between 1887 and 1941 had no storms developed prior to September 11.
 The storm moved slowly in a generally westward direction for the next few days, peaking as a moderate tropical storm with winds of 45 mph (75 km/h).
 It then weakened until it made landfall along the northern Texas coast between Galveston and Port Arthur as a tropical depression, where it caused only minor damage.
-Near 0600 UTC on September 16, the storm deteriorated into a depression, and dissipated a few hours later.
+Near 06:00 UTC on September 16, the storm deteriorated into a depression, and dissipated a few hours later.
 The storm briefly disrupted aerial activities in the Louisiana Maneuvers, but was of limited consequence as it weakened before moving inland.

 Hurricane Two

-The Texas Hurricane of 1941

 Little more than a day after the first storm of the season dissipated, a tropical depression formed on September 17 in the central Gulf of Mexico about 120 mi north of the Yucatán Peninsula.
 Upon forming, the system began moving generally northward.
 Early on September 18, the system developed into a tropical storm more than 300 mi to the south-southeast of New Orleans, Louisiana.
 Over the next three days, the intensifying storm executed a gradual clockwise loop, moving to the south-southeast before turning back to the west.
 After intensifying to a Category 1 hurricane on September 21, the storm began assuming a more northwestward course, toward the Texas Gulf Coast.
 It continued to strengthen into a major hurricane, peaking at 125 mi/h late on September 23.
-About four hours later, at about 22 UTC, the storm went ashore east of Bay City, Texas, on September 23.
+About four hours later, at about 22:00 UTC, the storm went ashore east of Bay City, Texas.
 The estimated minimum central pressure fell to as low as 942 mb.
 It curved towards the northeast, passing just east of Houston, and accelerated as it continued to move inland.
-The cyclone transitioned into an extratropical storm on September 25, and was last recorded at 00 UTC on September 27 over northeastern Quebec, near the Torngat Mountains National Park.
+The cyclone transitioned into an extratropical storm on September 25, and was last recorded at 00:00 UTC on September 27 over northeastern Quebec, near the Torngat Mountains National Park.

 Warnings and advisories declared in response to the storm were widely distributed, and approximately 25,000 people in the area evacuated their homes.
 Officials completed various precautionary measures.
 Wind gusts along the coast reached up to 100 mph, and high storm tides were recorded.
 The hurricane inflicted severe damage; destruction to property was worth an estimated $2 million, with an additional $5 million in damage to crops, notably rice and cotton.
 Overall, the cyclone killed four people.
 The hurricane affected the southern Louisiana region one week before the Louisiana Maneuvers, a prelude to World War II.
 Heavy rainfall triggered flooding and swelled rivers, and army vehicles became stuck in the mud as a result.
 The inclement weather forced hundreds of military aircraft to move inland for shelter.